-We believe that our audit provides a reasonable basis for our opinion on compliance for the major federal program.
+We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
 However, our audit does not provide a legal determination of the District's compliance.

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-In our opinion, the District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2018.
+In our opinion, the District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended June 30, 2020.